uspki/policies/pages/00-background.md

 permalink: /
 ---

-Securing Federal Government web services, and delivering information to our consumers and partners in a trusted and privacy-enhancing manner, is a priority for Federal Government teams across all our missions.
+Securing Federal Government web services and delivering information to our consumers and partners in a trusted and privacy-enhancing manner is a priority for Federal Government teams across all our missions.

 Federal Government teams are working to ensure our missions have secure, cost-effective, and stable _services_ to secure these web services.
 We developed this [Certificate Policy]({{site.baseurl}}/certificatepolicy) to address Internet PKI requirements and to support the establishment of the **new** U.S. Federal Public Trust TLS Public Key Infrastructure (PKI) for .mil and .gov websites.